gumran/flow/README.md

 # Discrete Flow Matching for Text Generation

-This repository contains an implementation of discrete flow matching techniques applied to text generation tasks, specifically focusing on the TinyStories dataset.
-The project explores the development and evaluation of discrete flow matching models, including experiments on hybrid flow matching approaches that combine empirical discrete flow matching with trained models.
+This repository contains an implementation of discrete flow matching (DFM) techniques applied to text generation tasks, specifically focusing on the TinyStories dataset.
+The project also includes scripts for several experiments on the generalisation properties of DFM.

 ## Project Overview